twentyhq/twenty/README.md

 - server available on: http://localhost:3000/health

-## Development environment setup with docker-compose (Alternative 2)
+## Development environment setup with docker-compose (Recommended)

 We also provide a containerized environment with Docker and orchestrated with docker-compose in case it is easier for you.
 This install will also provision a postgres container out of the box.

 ### Step 1: pre-requesites
 Make sure to have the latest Docker and Docker-compose versions installed on your computer.
+You can run `docker-compose --version` to check if you have docker-compose installed and `docker --version` to check if you have docker installed.

 ### Step 2: docker build
 Build docker containers.